 This is by far one of the worst schools I have encountered.
 I am very outraged with the material that is taught to nephew.
 My nephew is failing at reading and I stepped in to help his mom (who works more than 40 hrs a week).
 When I seen the actual reading material for a second grader I was stunned.
 My nephew had failed 7 yes SEVEN reading tests... yet they continue to give him material at a 5th or 6th grade level when he is only in 2nd (and clearly a little behind his peers).
 The homework also had spelling and grammatical errors (poor teaching).
 It also had questions about guns and prisons.
 ARE YOU SERIOUS?!!
 His mom is now removing him from the school.
 Thank goodness

 Harvest Prep School-Seed Academy is a charter middle school in Minneapolis.
-The principal of Harvest Prep School-Seed Academy is Eric Mahmoud and can be contacted at firstname.lastname@example.org.
-401 students attend Harvest Prep School-Seed Academy and identify as Black, non-Hispanic; Hispanic; and Native American or Native Alaskan.
-92% of the 401 students here have subsidized lunches.
-The ratio of students to teachers at Harvest Prep School-Seed Academy is 20:1.
+The principal of Harvest Prep School-Seed Academy is Eric Mahmoud, who can be contacted at email@example.com.
+401 students attend Harvest Prep School-Seed Academy and identify mostly as Black, non-Hispanic; Hispanic; and Native American or Native Alaskan.
+92% of the 401 students here get reduced lunch prices.
+The student to teacher ratio at Harvest Prep School-Seed Academy is 20:1.
 Best Academy is one of the nearest middle schools.

 - Computer arts

 |Students eligible for free or reduced-price lunch program||92%||92%|

 My son started at Seed then Harvest and now he is graduating from The Tuskegee University with a Chemical Engineer Degree and has gotten a full scholarship for their Graduate School.
 Couldn't have done it without Seed's strong foundation.
 Donald Johnson Sr.